CatherineW1711/AIHackthon/README.md

 ## 🔮 Vision

-We're creating an AI code generation experience where:
+We're creating a better AI code generation experience where:
 - Standard functionality is automatically included
 - Best practices become the default
 - Developers focus on unique aspects of their application